saramasarone/saramasarone.github.io/README.md

 ## Posters and talks

-- Poster presentation at [ISMB/ECCB](https://www.iscb.org/cms_addon/conferences/ismbeccb2021/posters.php?track=MLCSB&session=D): "Developing a proteomic indicator of injury severity"
+- Poster presentation at [ISMB/ECCB](https://www.iscb.org/cms_addon/conferences/ismbeccb2021/posters.php?track=MLCSB&session=D): "Developing of an objective proteomic indicator of trauma severity"
 - Talk at the Blizard Institute: "Data driven approaches to understand the hyperacute window of trauma patients"
 - Poster at William Harvey Research Institute Annual Review - "What similarities are there between trauma, sepsis and covid?"